America's Got Talent season 17

 The seventeenth season of the American talent show competition series America's Got Talent premiered on NBC on May 31, 2022, and concluded on September 14, 2022.
 This season featured the return of a full audience without COVID-19 restrictions, which had begun during the fifteenth season.

 The season was won by dance group Mayyas, with pole dancer Kristy Sellars finishing second, and singer and guitarist Drake Milligan placing third.
+During its broadcast, the season averaged around 6.14 million viewers.

 Production

 On March 31, 2022, it was announced that the entire main cast from the previous season would return for the new season and that the season would premiere on May 31.
 Originally, host Terry Crews announced the 'end of an era' in September 2021, stating that the season sixteen finale of America's Got Talent and the series finale of Brooklyn Nine-Nine had marked the end of his deal with NBC.

 Judge Howie Mandel was partially absent from the June 14, July 19, and August 2 episodes, and was entirely absent in the July 12 episode, due to contracting COVID-19 at the 2022 Kids' Choice Awards.
 Additionally, judge Sofía Vergara was absent from the judge deliberations at Simon Cowell's house.

 The live shows for the season were held at the Pasadena Civic Auditorium, the same venue where auditions have been filmed since season eleven.
 The live shows had been held at the Dolby Theatre since the same season, excluding season fifteen, during which the live shows were held at Universal Studios Hollywood.